TechxArtisanStudio/Openterface/docs/product/keymod/index.md

   <div class="slogan-subtitle">Programmable keyboard and mouse control for tech, professionals, and gaming.</div>
 </div>

-Following the success of our 2024 [Mini-KVM](https://www.crowdsupply.com/techxartisan/openterface-mini-kvm) and 2025 [KVM-GO](https://www.crowdsupply.com/techxartisan/openterface-kvm-go) campaigns, we're back with a new kind of everyday control tool: **Openterface KeyMod**.
+Following the success of our 2024 [Mini-KVM](https://www.crowdsupply.com/techxartisan/openterface-mini-kvm) and 2025 [KVM-GO](https://www.crowdsupply.com/techxartisan/openterface-kvm-go) campaigns, we're back with a new kind of everyday control tool: **Openterface KeyMod Series**.

-A compact, programmable **USB + Bluetooth** HID (keyboard and mouse) emulator, KeyMod turns your phone into a portable keyboard and trackpad console for quick local control and workflow shortcuts.
+A compact, programmable **USB + Bluetooth** HID (keyboard and mouse) emulator, KeyMod Series turns your phone into a portable keyboard and trackpad console for quick local control and workflow shortcuts.
 Built on the proven HID core from Openterface Mini-KVM, it is plug and play, 100% open source.

 <div class="grid cards" markdown>